Asymptotic optimality of dynamic first-fit packing on the half-axis: Introduction

-In this paper we provide the first proof of first-fit asymptotic optimality for a non-degenerate distribution $H$, namely the case when items can be of sizes 1 and 2.
-Specifically, we prove that, under first-fit, the steady-state packing configuration, scaled down by $r$, converges in distribution to the optimal limiting packing configuration, i.e. the one with smaller items on the left, larger items on the right, and with no gaps between.
-The results of this paper may be naturally extended to arbitrary number of item types with arbitrary integer-valued lengths.
+In this paper we provide the first proofs of first-fit asymptotic optimality for non-degenerate distributions $H$.
+We begin with the case when items can be of sizes 1 and 2.
+We prove that under the first-fit discipline, as $r \rightarrow \infty$, the steady-state packing configuration (scaled down by $r$) converges in distribution to the limiting packing configuration with smaller items on the left, larger items on the right, and with no gaps between.
+Therefore, we prove not only the asymptotic optimality (in the sense of vanishing scaled empty space), but also the specific structure of the limiting packing configuration.
+In Sections \ref{section62} and \ref{sec55} we then extend this result to the far more general case in which there are countably many item types with positive real sizes forming an increasing sequence, $\alpha_i, i=1,2,\ldots$, that is either finite or goes to infinity, and with the average item size being finite, i.e. $\sum_{i\geq1}\alpha_i p_i<\infty$, where $p_i$ is the probability of size $\alpha_i$.